Randy Kraft: Childhood

 Randy Kraft was born in Long Beach, California, on March 19, 1945, the fourth child and only son of Opal Lee (née Beal) and Harold Herbert Kraft.
 Kraft's father had moved to California from Wyoming weeks after the United States' entry into World War II.
 Upon finding employment as a production operative at Douglas Aircraft Company, he was joined by his wife and three daughters.

 The Kraft family lived modestly, and Kraft's mother took several jobs to supplement her husband's assembly-line salary.
 Kraft's mother initially found employment as a seamstress in a Westminster garment factory before later obtaining employment as a cook in a local school.
 Nonetheless, Opal Kraft always found time for her children; in contrast, Kraft's father seldom attended any social gatherings with them and was later described as being "distanced" from his family.
 As a child, Kraft was doted on by his three older sisters and mother, although he was known to be accident-prone.

 In 1948, the Kraft family moved from Long Beach to Midway City in neighboring Orange County.
 Their home was a small, wood-frame Women's Army Corps dormitory on Beach Boulevard that Kraft's father renovated into a three-bedroom house.
 The family became active in the Westminster First Presbyterian Church, with Kraft's mother rising to the chairman of the deacons committee.

 In Midway City, Kraft attended Midway City Elementary school, where his mother was a member of the PTA.
 His intelligence was noted by classmates and teachers and by 1957, Kraft was judged intelligent enough to attend accelerated classes at 17th Street Junior High School.

 Adolescence and graduation

 By adolescence, Kraft had taken a keen interest in politics, becoming a staunch Republican and aspiring to become a U.S. senator.
 Shortly after his enrollment at Westminster High School, he and two close friends founded the Westminster World Affairs Club.
-At Westminster High, Kraft was again regarded as a pleasant, bright student who regularly achieved A grades.
-He was also known to occasionally date girls, although some classmates and teachers later stated that they suspected Kraft was homosexual.
+At Westminster High, Kraft was again regarded as a pleasant, bright student who regularly achieved A grades in addition to being a varsity tennis player.
+He was also known to occasionally date girls, although some classmates and teachers later stated that they had suspected Kraft was homosexual.